-Join Joseph Lowery for an in-depth discussion in this video Creating the basic fields, part of HTML5 Projects: Photo Card Titles.
+Join Joseph Lowery for an in-depth discussion in this video Creating the basic fields, part of Creating Photo Card Titles with HTML5.

 Let's start with the basic form tag.
 I'll give it an ID of textForm and then set the action to the same page.
 Now, let's make some room for that form content.
 Next, we'll isolate this section of the form-- there will be three different sections in all--with a fieldset and legend combo.

 I'll enter "Create your text" as the legend here.
 Now I am going to put the first of three form controls, a simple text box for entering a caption.
 We'll use an HTML5 attribute placeholder to provide a hint for the user and leave the value blank.
 I am going to put each of these form controls on their own line, so I'll start the coding with a paragraph tag.
 We'll enter in our label first, and I'll use the for attribute and set it equal to the ID of the text box, which happens to be called textBox, and then enter my actual label, text with a semicolon, and then after the closing label tag, which Aptana has so nicely provided for us, we'll put in our input tag.

 And this will be a basic text input type, with, as I said, an id of textBox, a placeholder.
 This is an HTML5 attribute that puts a little bit of a hinting text into the middle of the text field.
 We'll suggest to them that they enter a caption, and I'm going to set the value to an empty string.
 Okay, let's close the input tag, and that's the first of our three, but let me go below it.
 And in fact, I am going to scroll down somewhat so we're not right at the bottom of the page anymore.
 There we are.